-WCAG Guidelines: The Ultimate Guide to Accessibility Goals
+WCAG Guidelines: The Ultimate Accessibility Goals for Your Website

 Getting your Trinity Audio player ready...

-Welcome to your no-BS guide to WCAG!
-If you’ve been keeping up with our WCAG 2.2 series, you’ll remember the four foundational principles of web accessibility: Perceivable, Operable, Understandable, and Robust—better known as the POUR principles.
-(Missed that part?
-Catch up here.)
-These aren’t just buzzwords; they’re the pillars that make sure digital content works for everyone.
+If you’ve been following my WCAG series, you should already know the four foundational principles of accessibility: Perceivable, Operable, Understandable, and Robust, better known as the POUR principles (Missed that part?
+Catch up here).

 Key Points to Keep in Mind: